Things to do in Honolulu

 7. Shark’s Cove

 During the day, the small parking lot at Shark’s Cove can get overwhelmed with divers.
-As evening comes, spots are likely to open up.
+As evening comes, spots are likely to become available.
 There’s no sand to stretch out on here, but you should be able to find a comfortable rock to perch on as you watch the sun sink below the horizon.

 8. Waimea Bay

 In winter, Waimea Bay is a surfer’s paradise.
 These athletes put on impressive performances that remind us of our jaw-dropping shows.
 In summer, it's the perfect place for Instagram-worthy sunset photos.
-Bring snacks and drinks, and sit at one of the picnic tables as you wait for the sun to disappear.
+You can even jump off the Rock right into the beautiful aqua water for a thrilling experience.
+Bring snacks and drinks and sit at one of the picnic tables as you wait for the sun to disappear.
+We need to mention that finding parking here is rather difficult so plan your trip accordingly!

 9. Pipeline Beach

 Pipeline Beach, also known as the Banzai Pipeline, is a sprawling stretch of golden sand.
 The beach is packed during annual surfing contests, such as the Billabong Pro Pipeline.
-However, outside the main surf season, it can be a peaceful sunset spot.
+However, outside the main surf season, it is a peaceful sunset spot.
 It has restrooms, showers, parking, and picnic tables.

 10. ʻEhukai Pillbox Trail

-The Ehukai Pillbox Trail is a steep but rewarding 2.3-mi. trail near Haleiwa.
-It's also one of our favorite Oahu hikes.
+The ʻEhukai Pillbox Trail is a steep but rewarding 2.3 miles trail near Haleiwa.
+It's also one of our favorite Oʻahu hikes.
 The trail can get muddy, so wearing good hiking shoes is best.
 You'll find rope handrails on the slippery sections to help you keep your footing.

 You can expect gorgeous views of the sunset from the high points, including the pillbox bunkers.
 Not only that, but you'll also find plenty of wildflowers and wildlife here.
 Many bird species call the Pūpūkea Paumalū Forest home.